 Hinson earned his bachelor's degree in history from the University of West Florida.

-Hinson serves on the boards of the Associated Industries of Florida, the Florida Chamber of Commerce and the Tampa Bay Political Leadership Institute.
-He also chairs the Associated Industries political action committee.
-Hinson previously served on the board of directors of Tax Watch, Keep Florida Beautiful and the Florida Association of Professional Lobbyists.
+Hinson currently serves on the board, the executive committee and chairs the political committee of the Associated Industries of Florida.
+He previously served on the boards of the Florida Chamber of Commerce, the Tampa Bay Political Leadership Institute, Tax Watch, Keep Florida Beautiful, and the Florida Association of Professional Lobbyists.

-T.J.
-Szelistowski is vice president of Gas Delivery for Peoples Gas where he leads a team responsible for the operation and maintenance of the company's approximately 12,500 miles of distribution mains and 160 miles of transmission lines that provide natural gas service to more than 365,000 customers in most of the metropolitan areas of Florida.
+Rick Wall is the vice president of Gas Operations for TECO Peoples Gas System, where he is responsible for the utility's natural gas distribution and transmission operations across its 14 operating divisions.
+The company's natural gas systems encompass about 12,500 miles of distribution mains and 220 miles of transmission lines that provide natural gas service to more than 370,000 customers in most of the metropolitan areas of Florida.

 Ryan Shell is the president of New Mexico Gas Co., the largest natural gas utility in New Mexico.
 He leads all strategic and day-to-day aspects of the company, including gas supply, gas delivery, operations, engineering, regulatory affairs and customer service.

 Shell joined the company in 2009.
 He previously served as vice president of Finance, treasurer and controller.
 Prior to joining NMGC, Ryan worked in various financial roles at SEMCO Energy, a natural gas utility with operations in Michigan and Alaska.
 Earlier, he worked as a Certified Public Accountant at BDO Seidman, a national accounting and consulting firm.

 Shell received a Bachelor of Science in Accounting from Oakland University and received a Master of Business Administration from the University of New Mexico.
 He also is a Certified Public Accountant.